 \subsection{Past X-ray observations and properties of \textit{eROSITA} detected blazars}

 In this section, we compare our \textit{eROSITA} results with those from other missions, for sources which are detected in both.
-Since earlier work estimated fluxes assuming power law slopes with $\Gamma_\mathrm{X}=1.7$ or similar (OUSXB: $\Gamma_\mathrm{X}=1.8$), when comparing results in this subsection we will consistently use \textit{eROSITA}-fluxes obtained assuming $\Gamma_\mathrm{X}=1.7$, even for those where we or the other works were able to constrain the spectral shape.
+Since earlier work estimated fluxes assuming power law slopes with $\Gamma_\mathrm{X}=1.7$ or similar (OUSXB: $\Gamma_\mathrm{X}=1.8$), when comparing results in this subsection, we consistently use \textit{eROSITA}-fluxes obtained assuming $\Gamma_\mathrm{X}=1.7$, even in cases where we (or authors of other works) were able to constrain the spectral shape.